Skip to content

 How long before AI ROI becomes measurable?

-Efficiency metrics (faster data retrieval, reduced handle time) are visible within 1–2 weeks.
-Quality metrics (classification accuracy, lead score correlation) require 30–60 days of data.
-Business impact metrics (revenue per rep, cost per case) require a full quarter.
-Plan measurement in layers, not all at once.
+Efficiency metrics (faster data retrieval, reduced handle time) show up within 1-2 weeks.
+Quality metrics (classification accuracy, lead score correlation) need 30-60 days.
+Business impact metrics (revenue per rep, cost per case) need a full quarter.
+Plan measurement in layers.
+Not all at once.

 Which SAP CX application delivers the fastest AI ROI?

-Service Cloud V2 typically delivers the fastest measurable ROI because service metrics (handle time, resolution rate, cost per case) are already being tracked.
-Emarsys is a close second — send time optimisation shows results within the first campaign.
-Sales Cloud V2 AI has a higher ceiling but is harder to measure due to longer deal cycles.
+Service Cloud V2, typically.
+Service metrics (handle time, resolution rate, cost per case) are already being tracked, so AI impact is immediately visible.
+Emarsys is close: send-time optimisation shows results within the first campaign.
+Sales Cloud V2 AI has a higher ceiling but longer deal cycles make it harder to measure quickly.

 What’s the biggest barrier to AI ROI in SAP CX?

 Data quality.
-37% of organisations remain at “surface level” with AI (Deloitte, 2026), and the primary reason is unreliable data feeding the AI features.
-Clean your CRM data, establish consistent logging practices, and build a measurement framework before enabling features.
+Full stop.
+37% of organisations remain at surface level with AI (Deloitte, 2026), and the primary reason is unreliable data feeding the AI features.
+Clean your CRM data, establish consistent logging, build a measurement framework before enabling features.

 Can small and mid-size companies benefit from SAP CX AI?

-Yes.
-Joule and embedded AI features are included in SAP cloud subscriptions with a free usage tier, making them accessible regardless of company size.
-The key isn’t company size but data volume — you need enough historical data (cases, emails, transactions) for AI features to learn patterns.
-A mid-size company with 1,000+ support cases per month and clean CRM data will see results comparable to larger organisations.
+Absolutely.
+Joule and embedded AI features come included in SAP cloud subscriptions with a free usage tier.
+Company size isn’t the factor.
+Data volume is.
+You need enough historical data (cases, emails, transactions) for AI features to learn patterns.
+A mid-size company with 1,000+ support cases per month and crisp CRM data will see results comparable to larger organisations.

 SAP Business AIAI ROISAP CX AI